ChroGPS Dash

 Rationale for the Creation of ChroGPS Dash

-Originally, I wanted a fast, comprehensive, modern and lightweight, portable & self-contained webpage/dashboard to monitor the health of my Stratum 1 Chrony/GPS NTP servers, and could not find anything that met my exact needs/requirements; so I created ChroGPS Dash! 😁
+I wanted a fast, comprehensive, modern and lightweight webpage/dashboard to monitor the overall health and operating status of my Stratum 1 Chrony/GPS NTP servers, but I could not find anything that met my exact needs/requirements; so I created ChroGPS Dash! 😁

-I also wanted to create something that I could share with others, that is easy to deploy as well as contribute to; especially schools, clubs, etc. and other STEM-like programs and organizations.
+Then I decided to share ChroGPS Dash with others; a program that is easy to deploy as well as contribute to; especially nerds, schools, clubs, etc. and other STEM-like programs and organizations.

 And let’s be honest…Data Is Beautiful. 😍 📊

 We, as hackers, create things ourselves to scratch our own personal itches.
-ChroGPS Dash does just that…and I hope it scratches yours, too.
+This software does just that…and I hope it scratches yours, too – ergo, I present to you ChroGPS Dash! 💪

 Software License